YasserHaidar/YasserHaidar/README.md

 their classes remotely.
 It was designed and developed in 2020 for my startup comapany <a href="https://hexapi.tech" target="_blank" >HexaPi Tech</a>.
 <br>
 Technologies Used:
-Flutter,PHP,Cloud Firestore, Cloud Messaging, Firebase Authentication, Cloud Automated Functions,Google Cloud Console,AppStore Configuration, Analytics and Crashlytics, ...
+Flutter for Mobile and Web,PHP,Javascript, C# for WebServices,Cloud Firestore, Cloud Messaging, Agora Live Video SDK, Cloud Automated Functions,Google Cloud Console,...
 <br>
 Read More in this <a href="https://hexapi.tech/school.html" target="_blank">Brochure</a>.
 <br> <br>